scaleoutsean/solidfire-linux/README.md

 - See the Containers section of [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire#kubernetes-and-containers)
 - If you ruse CoreOS or Flatcar Container Linux, see [this post](https://scaleoutsean.github.io/2021/12/07/flatcar-linux-with-solidfire-iscsi.html)
 - VMware Photon - see [this](https://github.com/scaleoutsean/photon-solidfire) and the blog post linked in the README

+## Filesystems with compression feature

+- SolidFire uses LZ4, while some filesystems support other algorithms which may work better.
+However, that negatively impacts SolidFire's compression *and* deduplication (which happens after compression), so any extra savings obtained from a different compression algorithm may turn out to use more disk space as such blocks will not be deduplicated against same blocks stored by another filesystem
+- If you have SolidFire volumes that are performance-constrained, sacrificing efficiency for lower IOPS/throughput from iSCSI clients may help you gain extra performance at the cost of a lower storage efficiency.
+See my blog for an ZFS example.

 ## NetApp HCI Compute Nodes